 Hello folks, I am back again with the 2nd part of ExoPlayer blog.
-In my previous blog, I explained about the components of ExoPlayer and how to configure it in our application.
+In my previous blog, I explained the components of ExoPlayer and how to configure it in our application.

 In this blog, we will learn how to detect different events of ExoPlayer and how to customize its UI components.
 The feature to customize the ExoPlayer UI components is available from V2.1.0 onwards.